-In vestment Strategies 5 C. Risks of Specific Securities Utilized 6 Item 9: 1 Disciplinary Information 7 A. Criminal or Civil Actions 7 B. Administrative Proceedings 7 C. Self-regulatory Organization (SRO) Proceedings 7 Item 10: Other Financial Industry Activities and Affiliations 7 A. Registration as a Broker/Dealer or Broker/Dealer Representative 7 B. Registration as a Futures Commission Merchant, Commodity Pool Operator, or a Commodity Trading Advisor.
-8 C. Registration Relationships Material to this Advisory Business and Possible Conflicts of Interests 8 D. Selection of Other Advisers or Managers and How This Adviser is Compensated for Those Selections 8 Item 11: Code of Ethics, Participation or Interest in Client Transactions and Personal Trading 8 A. Code of Ethics 8 В. Recommendations Involving Material Financial Interests 8 C. Investing Personal Money in the Same Securities as Clients 8 D. Trading Securities At/Around the Same Time as Clients' Securities 9 Item 12: Brokerage Practices 9 A. Factors Used to Select Custodians and/or Broker/Dealers 9 1.
+In vestment Strategies 5 C. Risks of Specific Securities Utilized 6 Item 9: I Disciplinary Information 7 А. Criminal or Civil Actions 7 B. Administrative Proceedings 7 C. Self-regulatory Organization (SRO) Proceedings 7 Item 10: Other Financial Industry Activities and Affiliations 7 А. Registration as a Broker/Dealer or Broker/Dealer Representative 7 В. Registration as a Futures Commission Merchant, Commodity Pool Operator, or a Commodity Trading Advisor 8 C. Registration Relationships Material to this Advisory Business and Possible Conflicts of Interests 8 D. Selection of Other Advisers or Managers and How This Adviser is Compensated for Those Selections 8 Item 11: Code of Ethics, Participation or Interest in Client Transactions and Personal Trading 8 А. Code of Ethics 8 B. Recommendations Involving Material Financial Interests 8 C. Investing Personal Money in the Same Securities as Clients 8 D. Trading Securities At/Around the Same Time as Clients' Securities 9 Item 12: Brokerage Practices 9 А. Factors Used to Select Custodians and/or Broker/Dealers 9 1.
 Research and Other Soft-Dollar Benefits 9 2.
 Brokerage for Client Referrals 9 3.
-Clients Directing Which Broker/Dealer/Custodian to Use 10 В. Aggregating (Block) Trading for Multiple Client Accounts 10 Item 13: Reviews of Accounts 10 A. Frequency and Nature of Periodic Reviews and Who Makes Those Reviews 10 В. Factors That Will Trigger a Non-Periodic Review of Client Accounts 10 C. Content and Frequency of Regular Reports Provided to Clients 10 Item 14: Client Referrals and Other Compensation 11 A. Prize Economic Benefits Provided by Third Parties for Advice Rendered to Clients (Includes Sales Awards or Other s) 11 B. Compensation to Non - Advisory Personnel for Client Referrals 11 Item 15: Custody 11 Item 16: Investment Discretion 11 Item 17: Voting Client Securities (Proxy Voting) 11 Item 18: Financial Information 12 A. Balance Sheet 12 B. Financial Conditions Reasonably Likely to Impair Ability to Meet Contractual Commitments to Clients 12 C. Bankruptcy Petitions in Previous Ten Years 12
+Clients Directing Which Broker/Dealer/Custodian to Use 10 В. Aggregating (Block) Trading for Multiple Client Accounts 10 Item 13: Reviews of Accounts 10 А. Frequency and Nature of Periodic Reviews and Who Makes Those Reviews 10 В. Factors That Will Trigger a Non-Periodic Review of Client Accounts 10 C. Content and Frequency of Regular Reports Provided to Clients 10 Item 14: Client Referrals and Other Compensation 11 A. Prize Economic Benefits Provided by Third Parties for Advice Rendered to Clients (Includes Sales Awards or Other s) 11 В. Compensation to Non - Advisory Personnel for Client Referrals 11 Item 15: Custody 11 Item 16: Investment Discretion 11 Item 17: Voting Client Securities (Proxy Voting) 11 Item 18: Financial Information 12 А. Balance Sheet 12 В. Financial Conditions Reasonably Likely to Impair Ability to Meet Contractual Commitments to Clients 12 C. Bankruptcy Petitions in Previous Ten Years 12

-Item 19: Requirements For State Registered Advisers A. Principal Executive Officers and Management Persons; Their Formal Education and Business Background B. Other Businesses in Which This Advisory Firm or its Personnel are Engaged and Time Spent on Those (If Any) 12 C. How Performance Based Fees are Calculated and Degree of Risk to Clients D. Material Disciplinary Disclosures for Management Persons of this Firm E Material Polationships That Management Persons Have With Issuers of Securities (If April)
+Item 19: tem 19: Requirements For State Registered Advisers А. Principal Executive Officers and Management Persons; Their Formal Education and Business Background .
+12 B. Other Businesses in Which This Advisory Firm or its Personnel are Engaged and Time Spent on Those (If Any) .
+12 C. How Performance Based Fees are Calculated and Degree of Risk to Clients .
+12 D. Material Disciplinary Disclosures for Management Persons of this Firm .
+13 E. Material Relationships That Management Persons Have With Issuers of Securities (If Any) .
+13